dapplo/Dapplo.CaliburnMicro/README.md

 ## Dapplo.CaliburnMicro

-A Caliburn.Micro support project, with Dapplo.CaliburnMicro.Dapp taking care of bootstrapping Caliburn.Micro with Dapplo.Addons, which takes care of initializing MEF and o.a. your IShell ViewModel
+A Caliburn.Micro support project, with Dapplo.CaliburnMicro.Dapp taking care of bootstrapping Caliburn.Micro with Dapplo.Addons, which takes care of initializing Autofac and o.a. your IShell ViewModel

 There is functionality available to support you with building:
 - Simplified binding of properties